-- Pursue resource protection to ensure long-term health of the lake and basin consistent with the Stormwater Comprehensive Plan. - Ongoing development within the basin has affected historical kokanee runs, and the basin has experienced reduced water quality, flooding, and erosion. - Despite this, Pine Lake Creek still supports kokanee spawning streams and has retained large areas of contiguous forest.
+- Pursue resource protection to ensure long-term health of the lake and basin consistent with the Stormwater Comprehensive Plan. - Ongoing development within the basin has affected historical kokanee runs, and the basin has experienced reduced water quality, flooding, and erosion. - Despite this, Pine Lake Creek, is one of the area's four primary kokanee spawning streams and contains some of the largest remaining areas of contiguous forests within Sammamish.